Geomorphometry: History

-Surface gradient Derivatives
+Surface gradient (derivatives)

-A variety of basic measurements can be derived from the terrain surface, generally applying the techniques of vector calculus.
+Various basic measurements can be derived from the terrain surface, generally applying the techniques of vector calculus.
 That said, the algorithms typically used in GIS and other software use approximate calculations that produce similar results in much less time with discrete datasets than the pure continuous function methods.
 Many strategies and algorithms have been developed, each having advantages and disadvantages.

 Surface normal and gradient

 The surface normal at any point on the terrain surface is a vector ray that is perpendicular to the surface.
 The surface gradient ($\nabla f$) is the vector ray that is tangent to the surface, in the direction of steepest downhill slope.

 Slope

-Slope or grade is a measure of how steep the terrain is at any point on the surface, deviating from a horizontal surface.
+Slope or grade measures how steep the terrain is at any point on the surface, deviating from a horizontal surface.
 In principle, it is the angle between the gradient vector and the horizontal plane, given either as an angular measure α (common in scientific applications) or as the ratio $p = \frac{rise}{run}$, commonly expressed as a percentage, such that p = tan α.
-The latter is commonly used in engineering applications, such as road and railway construction.
+The latter is frequently used in engineering applications like road and railway construction.

 Deriving slope from a raster digital elevation model requires calculating a discrete approximation of the surface derivative based on the elevation of a cell and those of its surrounding cells, and several methods have been developed.
 For example, the Horne method, implemented in ArcGIS, uses the elevation of a cell and its eight immediate neighbors, spaced by the cell size or resolution r:

 The partial derivatives are then approximated as weighted averages of the differences between the opposing sides:

 The slope (in percent) is then calculated using the Pythagorean theorem:

 The second derivative of the surface (i.e., curvature) can be derived using similarly analogous calculations.